 Why Diverse Books?

 Books serve many purposes; they are tools for our children to learn about themselves as well as about the world around them.
-We often hear books being called mirrors and windows, mirroring the child’s lived experience and opening the child up to experiences that they wouldn’t otherwise have a chance to explore.
+We often hear books being called mirrors and windows, a term coined by Dr. Rudine Sims Bishop.
+Books mirror the child’s lived experience and they can open the child up to experiences that they wouldn’t otherwise have a chance to explore.
 Every child should have access to books that serve both purposes.
-Books are also a non-threatening way to introduce sensitive subjects whether they are ones that reflect on your students or child’s life or not.
-Together cuddled on a couch, book nook or bed the adult can help a child through the material.
+Books are also a non-threatening way to introduce sensitive subjects whether they are ones that reflect on your students’ or child’s life or not.
+Together cuddled on a couch, book nook, or bed the adult can help a child through the material.
 A parent or teacher can help make that connection deeper by discussing the book as you read.
-Recently at my home, we read “I’m New Here” and discussed what being an immigrant might feel like for children.
-Although my children live with an immigrant mother, they know that my experience has been very different than the experiences of the children portrayed in that book.
-We took

 Recently at my home, we read “I’m New Here” and discussed what being an immigrant might feel like for children.
 Although my children live with an immigrant mother, they know that my experience has been very different than the experiences of the children portrayed in that book.
 We took the time to talk carefully about feelings and which situations they could relate to in the book despite never having had that same experience.